bsgriggs/pdf2mx/README.md

 This module is used to create domain model entities from a PDF file.

-### AWS Auth
+### Set up

-In the Mendix module, set constants:
+1. Create a Lambda function in AWS

-- AWSAuthentication.AccessKey
+2. Compile the code using the steps below
-- AWSAuthentication.SecretAccessKey
+3. Add the PDF2MX module to a Mendix app.

-### TODO:
+   1. Follow the steps inside the PDF2MX module's ReadMe

-### Contribute to the Code
+### Compile/Contribute to the Code

 Changes made to pdf2mx code utilizing mendix sdk